ProtoCSS/ProtoCSS/DOCS.md

 ## Lists
-In ProtoCSS, lists are a way to group data that belongs together.
+In ProtoCSS, lists are a way to mixin data that belongs together.
 They can be used to store a set of values, such as colors, font stacks, or breakpoints.

 ### Defining a List
 To define a list in ProtoCSS, you can use the `list@` syntax, followed by the name of the list and its contents enclosed in square brackets.
 Here's an example: